 Then sit back, relax, and enjoy a cold beverage.
 You just built a PC with your own two hands.
 That wasn’t so hard, was it?

-Editor’s note: This article was most recently updated to mention current components and the pricey state of today’s DIY hardware market.
+Editor’s note: This article was most recently updated to mention component shortages and price increases for DIY hardware.